Frank Boucher: Hockey career

 While in Lethbridge working with the Mounties, Boucher played for the Lethbridge Vets along with Mountie teams he organized.
 After a year working in Banff, Alberta, Frank returned home to play for the Ottawa Senators for the 1921–22 season, where he would play with his brother George.
 Because he had played senior hockey out west, his playing rights belonged to the PCHA, but he was allowed to play the season for Ottawa on condition he then play for the Vancouver Maroons in following seasons.
 In a twist of fate, he joined the Stanley Cup champions but the Senators lost the NHL title that year to the Toronto St. Pats, who would defeat Vancouver in the Stanley Cup Finals.

 Boucher with the Vancouver Maroons in 1922–23.

 Boucher played for the Maroons until 1926.
-The Maroons would play in the 1923 Stanley Cup Finals against the Senators, losing 3-2.
+The Maroons would play in the 1923 Stanley Cup Final against the Senators, losing 3-2.
 His brother George still played for the Senators.
 That series also featured brothers Cy and Corbett Denneny playing against each other, marking the first time two different sets of brothers faced each other in an NHL or Big Four championship series.

 The Maroons played in the 1924 Stanley Cup playoffs against Montreal, who had the other Boucher brothers Billy and Bob, losing to the Canadiens in a best-of-three series 2–0.
 A highlight of the second game, a Maroons 2–1 loss, was that all goals were scored by the Bouchers, two by Billy and one by Frank.

 In 1926, when the western league dissolved, his rights were sold to the Boston Bruins.
 He never played for the Bruins as Conn Smythe then paid the Bruins $1500 for Boucher, on the advice of Bill Cook, whom he'd played against out west, but would play with during his time with the Rangers.
 Boucher became a member of the original New York Rangers team.